isomerpages/sndgo-corp/_community/Showcases/CityScape.md

 #### Guided Tours

-Sign up for a guided tour of the Smart Nation CityScape at <a href="https://go.gov.sg/cityscapetour" target="_blank">go.gov.sg/cityscapetour</a>.
+To get the most from your visit, consider taking a guided tour of the Smart Nation CityScape.
+Sign up at <a href="https://go.gov.sg/cityscapetour" target="_blank">go.gov.sg/cityscapetour</a>.

 You can also sign up for the Singapore City Gallery community tours at <a href="https://www.ura.gov.sg/Corporate/Singapore-City-Gallery" target="_blank">URA's website</a>.